AritraNath/sedentary-reminder/README.md

 # sedentary-reminder
-A sedentary reminder app for Windows 10
+A sedentary reminder app for Windows 10 developed using the Universal Windows Platform